 Viable Cities' communication work is helping to build a movement among many actors in society to achieve climate-neutral cities by 2030.

-All new co-chairs are welcome to use Slack for quick communication within the group.
-Register here: vbct.es/slack
+SLACK.
+All co-participants are warmly welcome to use Slack for quick communication within the group.
+For invitation and registration, please contact kommunikation@viablecities.se.

 When this is the case, we want your communication to show that you are part of Viable Cities.
 The graphic profile is used when we are the main sender, for example for reports, and when our initiatives present us.
 When you talk about your climate change efforts in different ways related to Viable Cities, we appreciate that we are mentioned.
 What this looks like in practice varies depending on the type of communication, more information can be found in our graphic profile and templates.